 Real and lasting transformation is hard.
 At times, really freakin' hard.
 It asks us to let go of what we’ve known, and step into a new way of being.
-And when we really want to go through the process of deep change, the prospect can be terrifying!
+And when we really want to go through the process of deep change, the prospect is terrifying!

-Embarking on a deep journey of change is like standing on the edge of a canyon.
-We see the place we want to get to is within sight… just over there!
-But the journey to get to the other side feels daunting, because we’ll need to climb down into the valley… and then start the long walk back up.
+Embarking on a journey of deep change is like standing on the edge of a canyon.
+We see the place we want to get to… it’s just over there!
+But the journey to get to the other side feels daunting, because we need to make the trek down into the valley… and then start the long climb back up.

-When we’re taking this journey, our egos naturally freak out because we’re upsetting the status quo.
-And our egos are finely honed / designed to make sure that we don’t rock the boat too much.
-Our ego wants to make sure that we can continue to have its Big 3 needs met: security, approval and control.
+When we’re on transformational journeys, our egos naturally freak out because we’re upsetting the status quo.
+And our egos are finely honed to make sure that we don’t rock the boat too much.
+Our ego wants to make sure that we can continue to have its’ Big 3 needs met: security, approval and control.

-A big thing I see happen on this journey is that people step towards the change they want to make, but then quickly pendulum back to the old way because it feels too risky.
-It can be frustrating, even deflating to get stuck in a pattern of oscillating back and forth like this.
+A common thing I see happen on this journey is that people step towards the change they want to make, but then quickly pendulum back to the old way because it feels too risky.
+It can feel frustrating, even deflating to get stuck in this pattern of oscillating back and forth.

-To continue to heed the call of our Soul that nudged us on this journey in the first place, it’s really helpful to change up the people we spend time with.
+To continue to heed the call of our Soul, it’s helpful (and often essential) to change up the people we spend time with.
 Usually the people we’ve known have a vested interest in us staying the same.
-But when we’re around others who are asking similar questions, and better yet around people who have successfully gone through their own deep process of transformation, it helps our egos relax a bit because it sees that we’re not alone, and that we might even come out the other side of the journey transformed for the better.
+But when we’re around others who are asking similar questions — and even better yet around people who have successfully gone through their own deep transformation — it helps our egos relax a bit because it sees that we’re not alone.
+Our egos may even start to believe we might come out the other side of the journey transformed for the better.